Last updated on July 7th, 2023 at 05:54 pm

 The Bentonite Stretch

-It’s 27 miles from Highway 24 to Cathedral Valley.
+It’s a 27 mile trek from Highway 24 to Cathedral Valley.
 But there is plenty to see along the way.
 One of the major attractions in this section is the Bentonite Hills.
 Bentonite clay is a multi-colored volcanic clay that is a major geological feature of this area.
 Not long after fording the river, we drove past the first hills of Bentonite.
 Mounds of purple, blue, orange, red, gray, white, all made for a surreal landscape.
 But, this was just a taste of what was to come.

 Another landmark along this part of the Loop is an abandoned well along the side of the road.
 Here, an old truck and mining rig sit in the white sand.
 It’s makes for a great picture.